-The Head Teacher or named First Aider will however administer prescribed medicines if it is necessary for a child to have a dose in school time.
+The Head Teacher or member of the Senior Leadership Team will however administer prescribed medicines if it is necessary for a child to have a dose in school time.
 The medicine, accompanied by a completed Medicine Consent Form (available from the School Office) should be given to the Head Teacher or handed in at the Office at the beginning of the day.

 The school cannot take responsibility for medicines being administered where the timing is crucial or where some technical or medical knowledge or expertise is required.

 Similarly, non-prescribed medicines cannot be accepted, or taken by children in school.

 Parents are welcome into school at 12.30pm if they feel their child requires non-prescription medication to be administered.